apacheignite/documentation/web-console/webconsole-cluster-configuration.md

 {
   "type": "success",
   "title": "Automatic RDBMS Integration",
-  "body": "[RDBMS integration](https://apacheignite-mix.readme.io/docs/web-console) section provides a step-by-step guide that shows how a scheme of an existing database can be easily imported with Ignite Web Console and turned into a respective Apache Ignite configuration.
-Even more, once this is done you are free to download an auto-generated project that includes all the sources needed to connect to the database from Apache Ignite side and start moving data back and forth."
+  "body": "[RDBMS integration](https://apacheignite-mix.readme.io/docs/web-console) section provides a step-by-step guide on how to import an existing database schema, using Ignite Web Console, and automatically generate corresponding Apache Ignite configurations.
+Moreover, once this is done, you are free to download an auto-generated project that includes all the sources required to connect to the database from an Ignite cluster and start moving data back and forth."
 }
 [/block]